 In 2011, a Dusk Dances licensee event was added in Ottawa, and in 2012, in Peterborough, through Public Energy.
-The Dancing on the Edge Festival (DOTE) has continued to present Dusk Dances in Vancouver annually during their festival in early July.
+The Dancing on the Edge Festival (DOTE) presented Dusk Dances in Vancouver annually during their festival in early July, until 2015.
 In 2012, 9,500 people saw Dusk Dances.
 In 2013, a Dusk Dances event occurred on the grounds of Fort York (Toronto) during their festival, On Common Grounds.
-Our latest licensee events are located in Hamilton (since 2014), through our partnership with HCA Dance Theatre (Hamilton Conservatory for the Arts Dance Theatre); in the Lanaudière region of Québec, with Théâtre Hector-Charland, with alternating performances in Repentigny and Terrebonne; and in Barrie, with Simcoe Contemporary Dancers returning for a second year as our local presenting partner.
+Our current licensed events are located in Hamilton (since 2014), through our partnership with the Hamilton Conservatory for the Arts Dance Theatre; in the Lanaudière region of Québec, in partnership with Théâtre Hector-Charland (with alternating performances in Repentigny and Terrebonne); and in Barrie, with Simcoe Contemporary Dancers returning for a third year as our local presenting partner.
 In 2018, Dusk Dances welcomed its first guest curator, Michael Caldwell.
 In 2019, Dusk Dances celebrated its 25th festival season.